marvinkreis/guut/guut/templates/debug_prompt.md

 - Don't repeat hypotheses you have already made.
 - Don't base hypotheses on untested assumptions.

 Predict exactly what will happen.
 Avoid broad predictions like "Under any of the given inputs, the mutant will behave differently".
-Instead, write predictions like "The input [input] will satisfy [conditions]
+Instead, write predictions like "The input [input] will satisfy [conditions]."

 Hypotheses loosely follow this template: Given [observations], I hypothesize that [assumption] holds when [given inputs].
 I predict that [assumed result] and I will verify this by [more explanation and experiment description].